2015 La Course by Le Tour de France

-The 2015 La Course by Le Tour de France was the second edition of La Course by Le Tour de France, a one-day women's cycle race held in France.
-The race was run before the 21st stage of the 2015 Tour de France on 26 July.
-It was organised by the ASO and rated by the UCI as a 1.1 category race.
+The 2015 La Course by Le Tour de France was the second edition of La Course by Le Tour de France, a women's cycling race held in France.
+The race was held before the final stage of the 2015 Tour de France on 26 July.
+The race was rated by the UCI as a 1.1 category race.
+The event was organised by ASO, which also organises the Tour de France.

+The race was won by Dutch rider Anna van der Breggen of Rabo-Liv in a sprint finish.

 Route

 The race used the same course as the 2014 edition of the race, 13 laps of the traditional course on the Champs-Élysées in Paris – making a distance of 89 km.